ArenKDesai/Aren-s-Notes/os lec.md

 Another option is having an I/O queue.
 In the queue, you enter the description of your command (read, write, etc).
 The OS can aggregate the commands in the queue.

 ### Device Drivers
+Each device has it's own I/O specifications, so